utah-cs4470-sp25/class/spec.md

 ```

 Printing outputs the string followed by a newline.
 Showing outputs the
-expression, a space, an equal sign, another space, and then the
+expression's value (recommendation: print the input expression as well
+in a debugging mode, such as when interpreting a program).
+When outputting the
-expression's value.
-When outputting the expression, `show` need not
-preserve parentheses or whitespace, as long as the output expression
+expression, `show` need not preserve parentheses or whitespace, as long as the
-parses to the same parse tree as the expression in the source code.
+output expression parses to the same parse tree as the expression in the source
-Times should be as precise as possible (at least millisecond
+code.
+Times should be as precise as possible (at least millisecond accuracy).
-accuracy).

-Functions are pretty standard:
+Function syntax:

 ```
 cmd  : fn <variable> ( <binding> , ... ) : <type> { ;